Zbigniew Kupcewicz

-Zbigniew Kupcewicz (born 30 April 1952) was a Polish footballer who played as a forward.
+Zbigniew Kupcewicz (born 30 April 1952) is a Polish former footballer who played as a forward.

 Biography

 Kupcewicz started playing football with Gwardia Olsztyn.
 He then played for Stal Rzeszów before joining I liga team Pogoń Szczecin.
-While with Pogoń he made 4 appearances in the league over the 1969–70 season.
-Kupcewicz then moved to the Tricity joining Lechia Gdańsk, making his debut on 28 March 1971 against Gwardia Koszalin.
+While with Pogoń, he made 4 appearances in the league over the 1969–70 season.
+Kupcewicz then moved to the Tricity, joining Lechia Gdańsk, making his debut on 28 March 1971 against Gwardia Koszalin.
 In total for Lechia Kupcewicz played in 20 games and scored 4 goals.
 After his time with Lechia, Kupcewicz joined Lechia's rivals Arka Gdynia.
 While at Arka he is noted as having scored the clubs first ever goal in the I liga, Poland's top division.
 After his first goal against ŁKS Łódź, he is known to have scored another 6 top flight goals for Arka.

 Kupcewicz's father, Aleksander Kupcewicz, and his brother, Janusz Kupcewicz, were also both former footballers.